 The Japanese Garden in The Hague is almost opening up again!
-Each year this tranquil hideaway in The Hague opens to the public.
-It has significant historical and cultural value, aside from that it’s very aesthetically pleasing.
+Twice each year this tranquil hideaway in The Hague opens to the public.
+It has significant historical and cultural value, and aside from that it’s very aesthetically pleasing.
 So grab your camera and enjoy some quality time with ‘Japanese’ nature while you still can.

 The Japanese Garden in park Clingendael is open once again for a limited amount of time, so don’t miss out!
-Tickets for the Japanese garden are on offer for the 27th of April until the 9th of June.
-It will be open from 9 AM to 8 PM.
-If you’re not partaking in King’s Day (wooo!
-King’s Day!) then this is a great chance to escape the madness and heavy drinking.
+Tickets for the Japanese garden are on offer for the 12th of October until the 27th of October.
+It will be open from 10 AM to 4 PM.
+It’s the perfect way to take a break before the madness of Hallowe’en, and it’s another free thing to do in October, as well!

 But what is a Japanese Garden even doing in The Hague: The History